Q. What is the difference before cow's milk and camel milk?

 Q. How long is a camel's gestation period?

 A. Camels are pregnant for 12-14 months.
-A mother can even stop mid-labor and hold onto her baby for weeks if she feels it isn't the right time.
+A mother can even stop mid-labour and hold onto her baby for weeks if she feels it isn't the right time.

 Q. Do your camels have one hump or two?